Our storied river: Call for storytelling submissions

 We all have experiences with the river.
 If you have a story about how the Mississippi River changed you, we want to hear it — in your voice.

 Friends of the Mississippi River is hosting its annual river celebration and fundraiser on Thursday, October 1.
 This year’s event will be virtual, and will feature a curated selection of stories told by those who lived them.
-Javier Morillo, writer, pundit and local host of The Moth will act as our emcee.
 The event will also feature updates on Friends of the Mississippi River’s work during this unprecedented time and opportunities for event participants to support our critical mission.

 Experienced and novice storytellers are welcome to submit!
 We'll work with noted local storytellers to choose stories that dazzle or twist, that flood or still us, that echo diverse voices and varied experiences.